scm-manager/scm-manager/docs/en/user/search/index.md

 The second type of query is the expert query.
 Any query that contains at least one operator is considered as an expert query.
 This query type allows for complex searches.
 But terms used in the expert query are not extended with the \* implicitly.
 A user has to add them explicitly to a term.

+### Word Split

+SCM-Manager is built for code, and in code one often uses "CamelCase" words.
+To make it easier to search for these words, we split them into separate words.
+This means that searching for `SomeManager` will also match the term `SomeRepositoryManager`.
+If you want to avoid this, you can simply type your words in small letters only.
+In the example above, searching for `somemanager` will only match the term `SomeManager` but not `SomeRepositoryManager`.

 ### Modifiers
 Note: You can not use wildcards as the first character of a search